Adaptive Reuse & Building Conversion Construction — Nationwide

 Structural & MEP Retrofit

 Foundation repair, floor reinforcement, new elevator/stair cores, roof structure upgrades.
-Complete HVAC, electrical, plumbing, and fire protection systems.
-IMP panels for thermal upgrades.
-Equipment procurement for new-use systems.
+Complete HVAC, electrical, plumbing, and fire protection systems (benchmark HVAC and electrical costs).
+IMP panels for thermal upgrades per IECC 2024.
+Equipment procurement.

 Finishes & Certification

-Interior buildout per new use.
+Interior buildout per new use — often delivered as tenant improvement.
 Flooring, finishes, and fixtures.
 Secretary of the Interior's Standards compliance for historic projects.
 CO, historic tax credit certification, and owner's rep handoff.

 Building Conversions We Deliver